 “It’s the Golden Staircase, or The Escalator, or Hell.”
 Unknown Hiker Describing the Golden Staircase

 The Golden Staircase (not to be confused with the Chilkoot Trail) is a series of tight, seemingly unending switchbacks that ascend the north side of Mather Pass … it reminded me a little of Walters Wiggles in Zion Park without the smooth surface.
-We hiked on “Orthopaedic trails” … our description for trails with rocks and uneven surfaces designed to keep Orthopaedic Surgeons occupied with foot, ankle, knee and leg injuries.
+We hiked on “Orthopedic trails” … our description for trails with rocks and uneven surfaces designed to keep Orthopedic Surgeons occupied with foot, ankle, knee and leg injuries.